HarryFischer/wrecktangle/_projects/project-number-one.markdown

 title: Trinity College Dublin
 date: 2022-03-12 16:33:00 Z
 categories:
   - strategy
   - experience
 tags:
   - Trinity College Dublin
 project-image: "/uploads/fallon-michael-cFrD6hBMTQI-unsplash.jpg"
 project-description: How can we re-imagine the Trinity Visitor Experience?
-layout: projects
+layout: project
 ---

 The tourism landscape across the world changed dramatically in 2020, and no less so in Trinity College.
 It became apparent that Trinity needed to diversify its product offer to appeal to a wider customer base and to build a sustainable model for Tourism on the Campus.